Cybersecurity and Cybercrime Prevention

 Privacy laws will also include specifics relating to consumer data, what information is collected from consumers, how it is used, shared, stored, and etc.

-12. Conclusion
+11. Conclusion

-Thus we conclude this outline.
+Thus we conclude this course outline (though this webpage content continues).

 As always, none of this is legal advice nor consulting advice, nor tailored to your situation.
 Nothing can make you immune and impervious to cybercrime, but you should try to continually improve your cybersecurity and how you manage your information assets.